Command Master Chief Trung Nguyen Retirement Ceremony

-230609-N-VI040-1187 NAVAL AIR FACILITY ATSUGI, Japan (June 9, 2023) Command Master Chief Trung Nguyen walks through the sideboys during his retirement ceremony held at the Helicopter Maritime Strike Squadron (HSM) 51 hangar onboard Naval Air Facility (NAF) Atsugi June 9, 2023.
+230609-N-VI040-1199 NAVAL AIR FACILITY ATSUGI, Japan (June 9, 2023) The Naval Air Facility Atsugi Chiefs Mess bids farewell to Command Master Chief Trung Nguyen during his retirement ceremony held at the Helicopter Maritime Strike Squadron (HSM) 51 hangar onboard Naval Air Facility (NAF) Atsugi June 9, 2023.
 NAF Atsugi supports the combat readiness of Commander, Fleet Air Western Pacific, Commander, Carrier Air Wing FIVE (CVW) 5, HSM-51 and 23 other tenant commands, and provides logistic support, coordination, and services to units assigned to the Western Pacific.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Rafael Avelar)

 |Date Taken: